Capital Of Bhutan

-It’s not just sport but its celebration of the way of life and an expression of Bhutan's rich culture and heritage, because when Bhutanese play archery it’s not just archery – the players also have to participate in singing and dancing.
-Family members also join in, so it’s a kind of a social event.
+Archery in Bhutan is more than just a sport; it is a celebration of a way of life and an expression of Bhutan's rich culture and heritage, because when Bhutanese play archery, they must also participate in singing and dancing.

-Apart from the grand festivity complete with traditional attire, it is probably the only sport, where players are allowed to drink!
-Traditional archery wouldn’t be complete without a lot of indulging in eating and of course drinking.
-This is something which has been passed down generations and it is still continued!
+Aside from the grand celebration complete with traditional attire, it is likely the only sport in which players are allowed to drink alcohol.
+Traditional archery would be incomplete without plenty of eating and, of course, drinking.
+This is something that has been passed down through generations and is still continued.

 Institute of Zorig Chusum

-Weaving stands in a class of its own.
-Among the 13 trades, it is the only one clearly dominated by women and offers the most scope for creativity, with new colours and patterns, and the latest fashion, brilliantly incorporated in a vast range of traditional styles.
+It is the only trade that is clearly dominated by women and offers the most scope for creativity, with new colors and patterns, as well as the latest fashion, brilliantly incorporated into a wide range of traditional styles.

-While bare-footed couriers still deliver the mail in many remote regions of Bhutan, Bhutanese postage stamps remain world-renowned in the philatelic community.
-Colorful, creative and collectible, Bhutan's stamp launch in the 1960s of the world's most innovative stamps not only caused a sensation each time they were released, but more importantly were valued by Bhutan as its chief revenue producer for many years.
+While barefoot couriers still deliver mail in many remote areas of Bhutan, Bhutanese postage stamps are world-renowned among the philatelists' community.
+Bhutan's stamp launch in the 1960s of the world's most innovative stamps not only caused a sensation each time they were released, but they were also valued by Bhutan as its main revenue producer for many years.

 National Institute of Traditional Medicine

-The "fortress of the glorious religion" was initially constructed in 1641 and restored by the Third King Jigme Dorji Wangchuck in the 1960s.
-Tashichhodzong houses some ministries, His Majesty's secretariat, and the central monk body.
-Simtokha Dzong: Stroll through the very fi rst dzong, built in 1627 by Shabdrung Ngawang Namgyal.
-The Institute for Language and Cultural Studies is located here now.
-Enthral yourself with the most noteworthy artistic feature in from of over 300 fi nely worked slate carvings behind the prayer wheels in the courtyard
+The "fortress of the glorious religion" was built in 1641 and restored in the 1960s by the Third King Jigme Dorji Wangchuck.
+Tashichho Dzong houses ministries as well as His Majesty's secretariat and the central monk body.
+The Institute of Language and Cultural Studies is located near the Dzong.
+In the courtyard, be enthralled by the most notable artistic feature: over 300 finely worked slate carvings behind the prayer wheels.

-The Craft Bazaar provides a one stop shop for all types of authentic Bhutanese crafts and is expected to create an outlet especially for rural women, increase income of rural households, create ready market, improve the distribution channels for crafts and promote retail buying consortium.
-The Craft Baazar ensures that “Made in Bhutan” stands not only for quality products, but also for a set of beliefs and working practices behind those products and services that is respected.
+The Craft Bazaar is a one-stop shop for all types of authentic Bhutanese crafts, and it is expected to provide an outlet for rural women, increase rural household income, create ready markets, improve craft distribution channels, and promote retail buying consortium.

 Tango Buddhist College